dogbiscuituk2/TagScanner7/README.md

 - **All *functions*** are implemented as extensions, and may be invoked using either member or static syntax, with or without the dot "operator" (which is therefore optional, and treated as whitespace whenever present).
 - **A *function*'s parentheses** are optional if the number of _terms_ to be enclosed is 0 or 1; otherwise, a semicolon-separated list in parentheses is needed.
 Note that the definition of a single _term_ allows for the daisy-chaining of any number of follow-on _functions_, and that any initial _cast(s)_ or _unary-operators_ apply to the result of the entire chain.

-To illustrate a few aspects of the previous two points, we note that the following filter conditions are all equivalent:
+To illustrate, the following filter conditions are all equivalent:

     Title.Contains("Love");  // Canonical member function syntax.
     title contains "Love";   // Keywords ignore case.
-Optional dot operator & parens removed. contains(title, "Love"); // Freely change function styles between "member" and "static".
+Optional dot & parens removed. contains(title, "Love"); // Freely change function styles between "member" and "static".

 - **RegeX**: many _functions_ have vanilla and regular expression (Regex) versions.
 The Regex variants have an **X** appended to the _function-name_ of the vanilla version.
 Examples are **StartsWithX**, **ContainsX**, **EndsWithX**, **EqualsX**, **IndexOfX**, **LastIndexOfX**, **CountX**, and **ReplaceX**, all of which accept a Regex pattern in place of a plain string argument.